-Alicia Caramenico is the editor of FierceHealthcare and its related publications.
+Alicia Caramenico is the senior editor of FierceHealthPayer and its related publications.
 Before joining FierceMarkets, she was a web production/multimedia intern at the non-profit Education Week.
 For almost two years she worked as a publications intern at RiskMetrics Group, a risk management and corporate governance firm in Rockville, Md.
 Alicia holds a B.A. in print journalism from American University in Washington, D.C.
 She enjoys reading and playing with her English bulldog.
 Alicia can be reached at firstname.lastname@example.org.
 Follow @FierceHealth and @HealthPayer on Twitter and find her on LinkedIn.

 Articles by Alicia Caramenico

 U.S. Department of Health & Human Services Secretary Kathleen Sebelius has found herself at the center of the controversy surrounding the beleaguered rollout of the insurance exchanges.
 With some GOP members calling for her resignation, is her job safe?

 The Obama administration on Thursday said 700,000 people have completed applications to begin shopping for insurance through the new online marketplaces, Kaiser Health News reported.

 Two contractors played the Healthcare.gov blame game yesterday in testimony to a congressional committee, while the Obama administration's damage control efforts have created a pricing problem with the website.

 The False Claims Act returned $20 for every $1 invested in healthcare fraud cases, according to a new report from the Taxpayers Against Fraud Education Fund.